 To experience lobster in its purest form, head to Teton Pines Restaurant on a Friday night.
-They serve steamed fresh Maine lobster, alongside a baked potato and asparagus.
+They offer a variaty of dishes that cater for every pallet.
+Some dishes you may not have come across before, for example,they serve steamed fresh maine lobster tail, alongside a baked potato and asparagus.
 The simple preparation and presentation keeps the focus on what’s important: fresh lobster.
 Top it with a squeeze of lemon, or dunk it in drawn butter – it’s excellent.
 But you’d better hurry; Friday lobsters end mid-September, or earlier if they run out!

 Perhaps you prefer your surf with a side of turf?
 If a perfectly cooked steak is your ideal side to your seafood, pay a visit to the Westbank Grill in the Four Seasons.
 Choose from the menu’s variety of mouthwatering steaks, and add a butter poached lobster tail.
 The combination is a well-loved tradition for good reason.

 A longtime Jackson Hole favorite, The Blue Lion, serves up sautéed lobster and shrimp over fettucine pasta, topped with a house-made scampi sauce of white wine, butter garlic and herbs.
 The brightness of the herbs and garlic complements the rich, silkiness of the luxurious lobster.